devops-contribution/environments/README.md

 ## How to interact with the cluster
+### Approach 1: If you are using IAM role in github workflow to authenticate against AWS.

 - Since this cluster (infra) is being created by assuming a role (named github-actions-role) by github workflow, our cli user (aws sts get-caller-identity) should also assume the same role by passing below command,

 ```